reasonml/ReasonNativeProject/README.md

   compiled into.

 - If something goes wrong, try deleting the local `node_modules` directory that was installed, and then try reinstalling using `npm install -f`.

+- For yarn, also delete `~/.yarn` and `./yarn.lock` to remove build cache.

 ```
 npm run whereisreason